 - Look for remote work to save up transportation costs.

-- Side hustles can be life-saving during unemployment diaries. (worn-out selling clothes, old furniture, valuable jewelry are simple ways to maintain your finances)
+- Side hustles can be life-saving during unemployment diaries. (worn-out selling clothes, old furniture, and valuable jewellery are simple ways to maintain your finances)

-Once you’ve cut your expenses and begin earning from side hustles, start your budget.
+Once you’ve cut your expenses and begun earning from side hustles, start your budget.

 Meanwhile, don’t forget to look for full-time job opportunities on the go.
-A stable job can offer more financial options and guaranteed long-term earning.
+A stable job can offer more financial options and guaranteed long-term earnings.

 Always separate necessities from wants.
 That way, you can make a realistic budget to support your financial decisions.